-If you or someone you know needs advice or help when dealing with a child protective services matter, please do not be afraid to call CPS.
+If you or someone you know needs advice or help when dealing with a child protective services matter, please do not hesitate to call CPS.
 They are here to help and not hurt; they only want to protect a child in danger.
-If they feel the situation is not a problem, they will let you know.
+They will let you know if the situation is not a problem.

-Contact us today for more information about fostering and being that family for a child in desperate need, as no child should be neglected, abused, or left behind!
+Contact us today for more information about fostering.
+Become that family for a child in desperate need, as no child should be neglected, abused, or left behind!